-Women led ventures succeed more often, with better returns
+Women-led ventures succeed more often, with better returns

-Women led companies think outside the box
+Women-led companies think outside the box.

-Companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.
+Moreover, companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.

 "The fastest growing companies," the survey report noted, "at 200% + growth, are 75% more likely to have a female founder."

-Women led companies recruit great talent
+Women-led companies recruit great talent.

-In the companies where a woman serves as the chief executive, 48 per cent of the executive team is female, compared with only 11 per cent when the CEO is male.
+In the companies where a woman serves as the chief executive, 48 percent of the executive team is female, compared with only 11 percent when the CEO is male.

-Toronto has a better track record than most, according to the #movethedial report.
+Canada has a better track record than most, according to the #movethedial report.
 In Canada, 13 per cent of tech companies had at least one woman founder.
 The country's leading city for tech startups is a hot spot for female entrepreneurship.
 Among the new ventures, almost 30 per cent have at least one woman on the founding team.

-Women led companies create and serve bigger markets
+Women-led companies create and serve bigger markets.

-Women represent the largest disruptive force in business — and the business world is unprepared
+Women represent the largest disruptive force in business — and the business world is unprepared.

 Not only are women the dominant users of the fastest-growing mobile and social platforms, they make or influence 85 percent of all consumer purchases.